 Ready to make a change?

 This can translate into infidelity in a number of ways.
-First, there’s the increased likelihood of engaging in risky behavior that comes with abusing substances.
+First, there’s an increased likelihood of engaging in risky behavior that comes with using substances.
 In some cases, this might mean driving under the influence or starting a fight.
-For others, it may drive them to participate in risky sexual behavior: cheating on a partner, having sex with a stranger or having unprotected sex.
+For others, it may drive them to participate in risky sexual behavior: cheating on a partner, having sex with a stranger, or having unprotected sex.
 Even those who are normally somewhat shy or reserved sexually may become susceptible to temptation — drugs lower inhibitions and cloud judgment, so someone who uses heavily will have a very skewed perception of the consequences of their actions.

 Second, drug abuse may lead someone to cheat as a way to obtain drugs in the first place.
-If an addict has run out of money or perhaps fears a spouse noticing a dent in the family budget, they may have to find other ways to fund their habit.
+If an addict has run out of money or perhaps fears a spouse will notice a dent in the family budget, they may have to find other ways to fund their habit.
 Sometimes sex is the currency.
 It seems cavalier, but for someone in the throes of intense withdrawal whose body is screaming for a drug, it could feel like their only option.

 Some people may have such clouded judgment that they don’t even see it as cheating — they may convince themselves it’s merely a business transaction, and since no romantic feelings are involved, it isn’t infidelity.

 Finally, there’s the element of shame.
 It could be that your partner is so ashamed of the addiction they’re hiding from you that they push you away emotionally, even sexually.
-They may feel “safer” with someone else who uses for the mere fact that they know that person won’t judge them.
+They may feel “safer” with someone else who uses, for the mere fact that they know that person won’t judge them.

 It doesn’t necessarily mean that your partner doesn’t trust you or suspects you’ll immediately ostracize them if they come clean about their addiction; it’s more likely that they love you too much to face the possibility of losing you or your respect.
 It might not make much sense from an outside perspective, but again, the haze of addiction can cause anyone to seek comfort amid their desperation.